groundcat/disposable-email-domain-list/README.md

 # Disposable Email Domain List

-This is a list of domains used by disposable email services and spammers.
+This is a list of domains frequently associated with disposable email services.

-This list is regularly updated and validated by MX scan.
+This list undergoes regular updates and validation through an MX scan.

 ## Download